Marketing Compliance | How to choose the right prize for your promotion

 These tasks are the connective tissue of businesses.
 They form both a bridge and a barrier to organisations.
 Legal activities provide certainty in the value creation process.

 As our research clearly shows, the business sees the legal function as the biggest barrier to launching new initiatives.
-Indeed, in a survey of 10,765 executives, the legal function was identified as the creating the greatest drag on transformational initiatives.
+Indeed, in a survey of 10,765 executives, the legal function was identified as the creating the greatest drag on digital transformational initiatives.

 While most businesses have gone digital, legal is still analogue.